GigaNet Symposium at IGF – 2 November 2020

 Niels Oever, University of Amsterdam, Netherlands

-Patricia Vargas Leon, Yale Law School, USA
+Patricia Vargas Leon, Yale Law School and Tufts University, USA

 Rolf H. Weber, University of Zurich, Switzerland